Wuao Liu

 I am a Computer Science Ph.D. student working in the Computer Vision Lab at UMass Amherst, advised by Prof. Grant Van Horn.
 Previously, I received my M.S. and B.Eng. degrees in Robotics from University of Michigan, Ann Arbor and Zhejiang University, respectively.

-My research leverages computer vision and machine learning for applications in AI4Science.
-I currently focus on visual and auditory recognition of fine-grained categories, such as wildlife species, to support biodiversity monitoring and conservation efforts.
+My research leverages computer vision and multimodal machine learning for applications in biodiversity monitoring and conservation efforts.
+I currently focus on visual and auditory recognition of fine-grained categories, as well as wildlife species range estimation.

 I’m actively looking for research collaborations on VLMs / LLMs.
 Please feel free to send me an email!